 It’s no secret that pressure-assisted toilets come with a higher price tag than other types.
 The tighter mechanics of their design require more complex parts, leading to a build that is higher in overall costs.
 The premium you pay for a pressure-assisted toilet is worth it for homes with low water pressure, where the flush will still maintain its power.
-The consistent performance regardless of the home water system is why high priced pressure-assisted toilets pay for themselves quickly.
+The consistent performance regardless of the home water system is why high-priced pressure-assisted toilets pay for themselves.
 Some of best models on the market are reasonably priced, so it just takes a little bit of research to find a good deal.
 With enough searching, you can get a high end pressure-assisted toilet for not much more than a gravity-feed model.

 Pros And Cons Of Pressure-Assisted Toilets

 Cleaner Bowls – Getting waste down with the first flush doesn’t mean that the bowl will be clean.
 Sometimes second and third flushes have more to do with ‘cleansing’ the bowl.
-Pressure-assisted toilets use a combination of high powered flushing with higher water levels to ensure the bowl remains clean after a flush.
-Streaks and other materials are not left over after a flush, which is something that is vital in a multiple use toilet.
+Pressure-assisted toilets use a combination of high-powered flushing with higher water levels to ensure the bowl remains clean after a flush.
+Streaks and other materials are not left over after a flush, which is something that is vital in a multiple-use toilet.

-Plenty of users have positive stories about their new pressure-assisted toilet, with a lot of those users being longtime gravity-feed consumers.
+Plenty of users have positive stories about their new pressure-assisted toilets, with a lot of those users being longtime gravity-feed consumers.
 The change to these new models has a lot to do with some of the features listed below.
 While many of them are standard on leading brands, there are a few proprietary technologies that make the price of pressure-assisted well worth it.

 - Pressure-assisted flush is the most powerful flush you can get in the industry on the consumer level.
-Even on the business side, there is no flush that is this powerful without wasting water
+Even on the business side, there is no flush that is this powerful without wasting water.

 - Users can hook up their plumbing faster than ever with Speed Connect.
 This tank and bowl coupling system saves a massive amount of time during the installation or during repairs.
 The technology is also used with other appliances in the home that rely on water.
-Hookup is fast and simple, so once you’ve done it the first time every other appliance is muscle memory.
+Hookup is fast and simple, so once you’ve done it the first time, every other appliance is muscle memory.

 Why Choose A Pressure-Assisted Toilet Over Gravity-Feed?